SuleimanJuma/SuleimanJuma/README.md

 ## ⚡ Fun Facts

-✨ I enjoy reading about biblical history and how ancient systems influence modern thinking.
+✨ I enjoy reading about  how ancient systems influence modern thinking.

 ✨ I believe that **every line of clean code contributes to building a better, scalable, and maintainable future.**

 ---

-> "Code is a tool, but the vision behind it is what drives real impact." 🚀
+> "Code is a tool, but the vision behind it is what drives real impact."